-The fact that it’s included in Small Luxury Hotels of the world was kind of a giveaway before we arrived that it would be good but somehow it still managed to surprise and impress me.
+The fact that it’s included in Small Luxury Hotels was kind of a giveaway before we arrived that it would be good but somehow it still managed to surprise and impress me.

-There are 32 in total on Kandolhu (…I think, 30 for guests and an extra 2, y’know, just in case) and so things are a lot more intimate on this island.
+There are 32 in total on Kandolhu (I think, 30 for guests and an extra 2, you know, just in case) and so things are a lot more intimate on this island.

 Suffice it to say, we started off properly on the island with lunch.
 As lazy and as indulgent as we could possibly muster.

 I went for sushi to start (so good; then again, with all the fresh seafood here, it absolutely makes sense that it would be).

 Lloyd went for a caesar salad, which he assured me was also pretty good.